-The scales on the piano are a vital part of learning the instrument and developing your skills.
-Perhaps you are struggling with improving your improvisation skills, or are hoping to learn the theory behind the music.
-As soon as you know about all the major and minor scales on the piano you will make great progress.
+Scales are a vital part of learning the piano and developing your skills, whether you are struggling with your improvisation skills, or simply want to learn the theory behind the music.
+We assure you: If you practice all the major and minor scales on the piano you will greatly improve your overall skills.
+Just implement them in your piano warm-up.
+This way you’ll combine theory and practice.

 What Is a Scale?